DSLibrary/dslib/README.md

-heap.getMin() //returns the minimum value in the heap heap.insert(value) //inserts a specific value to the heap heap.deleteMin() //deletes a specific value from a heap heap.heatSort(array) //takes an array of numbers and returns a least to greatest numerically sorted array
+heap.getMin() //returns the minimum value in the heap heap.insert(value) //inserts a specific value to the heap heap.deleteMin() //deletes a specific value from a heap heap.heapSort(array) //takes an array of numbers and returns a least to greatest numerically sorted array
 ```

 ## Tests